igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 We can see that the pictures are taken from different angles, lighting conditions, etc. Some of the Traffic Signs are even partly covered by graffitis/painting.
 The full description of the 43 classes can be founded [here](./signnames.csv).

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 #### 3. Data preprocessing.

 First all training, validation and test sets were shuffled with help of sklearn's library (cell no. 4).
 Then I also normalized the data to make the input features zero-centered and share the same value range (in this case the standard deviation of the images is computed and all features are divided by the standard deviation.
 This is important since the optimizer will later have an easier time if the data is zero-centered.
 Normalizing the value range (in this case by the standard deviation) also speeds up the optimizing process because it prevents the input feature field of being skewed in some dimensions and also this way some features won't have predeterminately more relevance than others.